-One of the selling shareholders has granted to the underwriters a 30-day option to purchase up to 1,650,000 additional ADSs from us at the initial public offering price less the underwriting discounts and commissions.
+We have granted to the underwriters a 30-day option to purchase on a pro rata basis up to additional ADSs from us at the initial public offering price less the underwriting discounts and commissions.
 The option may be exercised only to cover any over-allotments of ADSs.

-The underwriters propose to offer ADSs initially at the public offering price on the cover page of this prospectus and to certain dealers at that price less a selling concession of US\$0.609 per ADS.
+The underwriters propose to offer ADSs initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of \$ per ADS.
+The underwriters and selling group members may allow a discount of \$ per ADS on sales to other broker/dealers.
 After the initial public offering the underwriters may change the public offering price and concession and discount to broker/dealers.